 Heart, Minerals, Muscles | August 2, 2016 | Author: Naturopath

-Ever get confused when looking supplements and wondered what the different words mean - magnesium aspartate, oxide, sulfate, diglycinate, chloride, lactate, carbonate?
+Ever get confused when purchasing magnesium supplements and wondered what the different words mean - magnesium aspartate, oxide, sulfate, diglycinate, chloride, lactate, carbonate?
 Isn’t Magnesium just magnesium?
-Or wondered why when you took magnesium you got an upset tummy or diarrhea- so you decided you just couldn’t take magnesium so why didn’t your friend have the same reaction?
+Or have you wondered why when you took magnesium you got an upset stomach or a loose bowel whilst other people seemed to have no problems?.

 Others discovered their heartburn improved, leg cramps got better, the twitch in their eye disappeared, premenstrual syndrome and menopause symptoms and sleeping improved, stress and depression seemed not so bad.

 It is because different forms of magnesium have different bio-availability - meaning different absorption into the body.
 When someone has constipation they will benefit from the forms that don’t absorb well - or have a low bio-availability.
 Other forms are needed to absorb well such as for heart rhythms and blood pressure.

 Magnesium is an abundant mineral in the human body, found in nature and in many foods.
 It is responsible for at least 300 enzymatic functions that control various biochemical reactions in the body.

 also known as Orotic acid, this form of magnesium is capable of penetrating cell membranes, carrying magnesium into the cells.
 It has also been credited for exhibiting both cardiovascular and neuronal protection.
 Current studies have yet to reveal an estimate of bio-availability.

 This is one of the most popular forms of magnesium due to its high solubility in water and potential use in liquid form.
 It also appears to have much higher bio-availability amounting to roughly 30% depending on purity and concentration.

 Magnesium Tartrate and Magnesium Malate share the same properties as magnesium citrate though not as common in supplement form.